astra1dev/AUnlocker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature request
-about: Suggest an idea for this project
+about: Request a new feature to be added
 title: ''
 labels: 'type: enhancement'
 assignees: ''